 Our blood vessels become narrower.
 This reduces the flow of blood to the injured tissue, limiting the loss of blood.

-Blood platelets in the bloodstream, known as thrombocytes, attach to the damaged area of the blood vessel and clump together to reduce the bleeding.
+Blood platelets (thrombocytes) in the bloodstream attach to the damaged area of the blood vessel and clump together to reduce the bleeding.

 IQWiG health information is written with the aim of helping people understand the advantages and disadvantages of the main treatment options and health care services.